embrava/embrava.github.io/embrava/EmbravaConnectForWindows/Readme.txt

 The zip file will have the files - EmbravaConnect.msi and Readme.txt.
 Don't edit the contents of the zip file or don't edit the name of the installer zip package.

-2. Host the zip file (EmbravaConnect_va.b.c.zip) on any file hosting server to get the https download url.
-When this url is entered on the browser then it should download the zip file and should not display any html page on the browser.
-To put simply, when this url is activated by browser then this zip file would be downloaded.
+2. Host the zip file (EmbravaConnect_va.b.c.zip) on any file hosting server to get the http / https download url.
+When this url is activated by browser then this zip file would be downloaded.
 This is the direct url of the installer zip package.

 3. Bitly tracking.
 We can use the bitly converted download url for this installer package.
 Use the direct url of the installer zip package